appium/appium-xcuitest-driver/README.md

 |shutdown_other_sims|Allow any session to use a capability to shutdown any running simulators on the host|
 |perf_record|Allow recording the system performance and other metrics of the simulator|

-## Development<a id="development"></a>

-This project has git submodules!

-Clone with the `git clone --recursive` flag.
-Or, after cloning normally run `git submodule init` and then `git submodule update`

-The `git diff --submodule` flag is useful here.
-It can also be set as the default `diff` format: `git config --global diff.submodule log`

-`git config status.submodulesummary 1` is also useful.

 ### Watch